ryan-cd/ctf/2021/angstromctf/binary/stickystacks/README.md

 The flag value is put into the struct, and it is never printed.

 We can see that we control a 6 byte value that gets sent to `printf`.
-We can use this to abuse a format string vulnerability to read values on the stack.
+We can use this to abuse a format string vulnerability to read values from the stack.
 For example, the `%s` format specifier will leak a string:

 ```
 $ ./stickystacks